 So, what are Service Charges?

-“Many commercial leases will refer to Service Charges.
+Many commercial leases will refer to Service Charges.
 These are costs incurred by the Landlord for running and maintaining shared parts of the building or estate, which the landlord can charge back to tenants.

-“Tenants will be responsible for all the Service Charges as outlined in their lease so it definitely will pay to make sure that you understand what you are responsible for so as to avoid a financial surprise in the future.
+Tenants will be responsible for all the Service Charges as outlined in their lease so it definitely will pay to make sure that you understand what you are responsible for so as to avoid a financial surprise in the future.

 • Proportional – these will be based on the area of the tenant’s unit as a proportion of the total area of all the units.

-“Although proportional Service Charges are the fairest way to apportion the costs, we also advise our clients to ensure that they are not liable for any additional costs if there are vacant units and that the landlord is liable to cover any shortfall in that instance.
+Although proportional Service Charges are the fairest way to apportion the costs, we also advise our clients to ensure that they are not liable for any additional costs if there are vacant units and that the landlord is liable to cover any shortfall in that instance.

-“It’s become increasingly common for Service Charges to include costs for shared services, such as a cleaner or gardener or to maintain a lift.
+It’s become increasingly common for Service Charges to include costs for shared services, such as a cleaner or gardener or to maintain a lift.
 This will apply even if they live on the ground floor and might never use the lift.
 However, tenants should take a broader view of the property and accept that some charges, although they do not directly benefit from them, will maintain both the quality of the property and attract future tenants.

 The landlord may also wish to ensure that the Service Charge clause is drafted broadly to cover a variety of charges in relation to the building, especially if the property is in a sought-after location and tenants are plentiful.
-However, if the property is in a less desirable area then there is likely to be more room for negotiation on the tenant’s side.”
+However, if the property is in a less desirable area then there is likely to be more room for negotiation on the tenant’s side.

 Limiting Service Charges

-“It is possible to limit Service Charge in certain circumstances.
+It is possible to limit Service Charge in certain circumstances.
 This needs to be negotiated at the initial stages before heads of terms are agreed.
-You need to take advice from us at an early stage so we can outline what you should avoid and how to avoid it.”
+You need to take advice from us at an early stage so we can outline what you should avoid and how to avoid it.

 Take legal advice to fully understand Service Charges

 There will always be a balance to be struck between landlords and tenants when drafting commercial leases, so it is key that both parties understand how the Service Charge provisions will work and how best to protect their interests.

-“Tallents’ commercial property department has experience in advising both landlords and tenants regarding all aspects of commercial lease negotiations and the landlord and tenant relationship.
+Tallents’ commercial property department has experience in advising both landlords and tenants regarding all aspects of commercial lease negotiations and the landlord and tenant relationship.
 In the event of a dispute then our specialist litigation solicitors can help guide clients through the process.
 For more information, please contact us.